valinsogna/data_visualization_project/README.md

 ## Licensing

 All code in this repository is available under the [MIT License](https://opensource.org/licenses/MIT).
-All data files are available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license.

-## Competitions Included
+## Events Included

 2016–17 season: